NVE/FlomKart/README.md

 # FlomKart
 Flood frequency analysis for the FlomKart project.
-The output data of the repo is fed into the FlomKart_ShinyApp visualization tool
+The output data of the repo is fed into the FlomKart_ShinyApp visualization tool.
+This is still work in progress!

 # Methodology
 Only station with more than 30 years of data are used.